nickcollins-craft/On-the-Moreau-Jean-scheme-with-the-Fremond-impact-law/README.md

 This repository also contains the Gmsh mesh file used to run the sliding block simulation, so if Gmsh is not installed, it should in principle still be possible to run the simulation, if not make any modifications to the geometry.
 However meshio is strictly required in order to read in the mesh file.

 Contact: vincent[dot]acary[at]inria[dot]fr or nicholas[dot]collins-craft[at]inria[dot]fr

+This software copyright &copy; Inria 2024 and is provided under the Apache 2.0 licence.